garushyants/covid_russia_early/README.md

 All necessary data files required to reproduce the results are in data folder.

-Scripts in python are required for tree manipulations and visualisation. get_lineages_and_dates.py allows to find all Russian lineages on the tree and visualize them. get_singletons.py and get_stem_clusters.py allow to find Russian singletons and stem clusters.
+Scripts in python are required for tree manipulations and visualization.

+get_lineages_and_dates.py allows to find all Russian lineages on the tree and visualize them.

+get_singletons.py and get_stem_clusters.py allow to find Russian singletons and stem clusters.

 For clade definitions see below: